 Foods to focus on

+Healthy foods are a great way to help with a magnesium deficiency.
 There are many foods, mostly plant-based, that contain magnesium.
 This makes it an easy nutrient for most anyone to obtain through diet.
 Some of the best food sources include:

 - Spinach, 1 cup: 157 mg